cisco-open/ResponsibleAI/Rai Documentation/docs/_build/html/_sources/RaiModule/Contribute and extend RAI.rst.txt

 -------------------

-**What are is requirements?**
+**What are is requirements**

-- How to expand RAI using Analysis
-- To add a New Analysis, we need to create 3 files inside Analysis folder
+- To add a New Analysis, we need to create 3 files inside Analysis folder.

  - **__init__.py file**.
  - **json file**.
  - **Python file**.

-- In ``__init__.py`` file - we have to import the py file that we have created inside the folder
+- In ``__init__.py`` file - we have to import the py file that we have created inside the folder.

 **Example:**